 Technology and Diabetes

-A tiny sensor is inserted under your skin.
+This advanced system has a tiny sensor which is inserted under the skin.
 The sensor measures the level of glucose in the tissue and sends the information to a recorder.
 The system automatically records an average glucose every five minutes for the time that it is worn.

-At completion, the sensor is removed and the information stored in the monitor is downloaded into the computer at the Diabetes Education Center.
-You and the diabetes nurse educator review the glucose levels presented as graphs or charts along with your log of meals, blood glucose readings and exercise.
+You and your diabetes nurse educator review the glucose levels presented as graphs or charts along with your log of meals, blood glucose readings, and exercise.

 The data from the CGM help with insulin adjustment when using an insulin pump, injections or medications and gives you feedback that you could never capture by checking your blood glucose with a meter.